Prestellar Cores in Turbulent Clouds: Properties of Critical Cores

 is the Jeans length at the cloud's average density $\rho_0 = 1.4 m_\mathrm{H} n_{\mathrm{H},0}$.
 The corresponding mass and time scales are the Jeans mass

 and the Jeans time

 which is related to the cloud's free-fall time

-In \citetalias{paperI}, we conducted 40 simulations with $\mathcal{M}_\mathrm{3D} = 5$ (model \texttt{M5}) and 7 simulations with $\mathcal{M}_\mathrm{3D} = 10$ (model \texttt{M10}), by varying the random seed for the initial cloud turbulence.
-The box sizes for model \texttt{M5} and \texttt{M10} are set to $L_\mathrm{box} = 2L_{J,0}$ and $4L_{J,0}$, respectively, to fix the cloud-scale virial parameter at
+In \citetalias{paperII}, we presented results from 40 simulations conducted with $\mathcal{M}_\mathrm{3D} = 5$ (model \texttt{M5}) and 7 simulations with $\mathcal{M}_\mathrm{3D} = 10$ (model \texttt{M10}), varying the random seed for the initial cloud turbulence.
+The box sizes for model \texttt{M5} and \texttt{M10} are set to $L_\mathrm{box} = 2L_{J,0}$ and $4L_{J,0}$, respectively, to fix the cloud-scale effective virial parameter at